Homemade Smoked Venison Sausage

 Mix the seasoning with the meat

-After your meat is seasoned, run it through the meat grinder a second time.
+After your ground venison is seasoned, run it through the meat grinder a second time.
 This mixes the seasoning, pork, and venison together even better, and grinds it to a finer texture.

 Run the meat through the grinder a second time.